Takemitsu Zamurai: Visual approach

 Matsumoto adopted a distinctive artistic method for the series, utilizing brush ink on rough-textured paper to evoke the gritty atmosphere of the Edo period.
 He deliberately avoided screentones, favoring traditional inking techniques to enhance texture and mood.
 Authentic lighting conditions—such as candlelight and paper lanterns—were carefully rendered based on historical research to achieve realism, particularly in night scenes.

 He worked with a small team of assistants, including his wife, manga artist Saho Tōno, and Issei Eifuku, valuing their close understanding and the resulting consistency and efficiency in production.
 Although adept at drawing male characters, Matsumoto noted a persistent challenge in depicting female figures, often relying on Eifuku's inclusion of them to push his artistic boundaries.
 He observed that his difficulty stemmed from overemphasizing gendered features rather than approaching them as individuals.

 Analysis

-Takemitsuzamurai departs from traditional samurai genre conventions, particularly in its subdued approach to violence.
+Takemitsu Zamurai departs from traditional samurai genre conventions, particularly in its subdued approach to violence.
 The protagonist, Senō Sōichirō, is a skilled swordsman who rarely kills, reflecting creators Matsumoto and Eifuku's deliberate avoidance of glorifying death, a common trope in samurai fiction.
 Matsumoto stated that this choice was meant to emphasize the weight of killing rather than normalize it through repetitive, stylized combat.
 He also noted that the narrative often shifts focus away from direct battles, instead examining character psychology and survival within a declining social order.

 Publication

-Written by Issei Eifuku and illustrated by Taiyō Matsumoto, Takemitsuzamurai was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from August 7, 2006, to March 15, 2010.
+Written by Issei Eifuku and illustrated by Taiyō Matsumoto, Takemitsu Zamurai was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from August 7, 2006, to March 15, 2010.
 Shogakukan collected its chapters in eight wideban volumes, released from December 15, 2006, to April 28, 2010.

-The manga was licensed in Spain by Glénat and in France by Kana.
+In June 2026, Viz Media that it had licensed the manga for English release in North America, with the first volume set to release in Q2 2027.